Wollaston Cricket Club

 The Second started the season well with new boys Aatish Singh and Adam Tee in the ranks.
 Unfortunately injuries forced changes.

-When Andy had to stand down mid-season, first Marcus Shelton and then Brett took over the captaincy in difficult circumstances.
-The high early season league position could not be maintained but things picked up towards the end of the campaign and we finished up winning eight games – only 2 behind the promoted Stony Stratford seconds.
+The high early season league position could not be maintained but things picked up towards the end of the campaign and we

 Darren Laughton (335) and Marcus Shelton (347) scored most runs and the wickets were shared around by Adrian Ward (25) Simon Driver (18 at 11.22), Jamie Perry (17) and several others.